iahmedani/gMapLeaflet/README.md

 gStreets for googlemap street;
 gHybrid for googlemap Hybrid (having satellite and street view together);
 gSatellite for googlemap Satellite view;
-gTerrain for googlemap havind terrain view;
+gTerrain for googlemap having terrain view;

-Few more will shortly be added latter .......
+Still more to come...

 Usage:
 -------